namiduru/namiduru/README.md

 ### 😄 I am a full-time software developer who also enjoys being a part-time lifelong learner.

-🔭 I’m working as a JavaScript developer at OSF Digital, previously I have worked at JotForm and Huawei.
+🔭 I hold the position of Senior Full Stack Developer at OSF Digital, where I contribute my expertise in various technologies.
+Before joining OSF Digital, I had the opportunity to work at JotForm and Huawei, further enhancing my professional experience.

 📫 You can reach me at mehmetnamiduru@gmail.com or https://www.linkedin.com/in/mehmet-nam%C4%B1duru-a0179a123/